-The average price of flats for rent in Ajah, Lagos is ₦700,000 per year.
-The most expensive flat costs ₦1,200,000,000 per year while the cheapest cost ₦68,000 per year.
-There are 71 available flats for rent in Ilaje, Ajah, Lagos, Nigeria.
-The flats have been listed by estate agents who can be contacted using the contact information provided for each flat listing.
+The average price of flats for rent in Ilaje, Ajah, Lagos is ₦1,200,000 per annum.
+The most expensive flat / apartment costs ₦3,500,000 per annum while the cheapest costs ₦157,000 per annum.
+There are 88 available flats for rent in Ilaje, Ajah, Lagos, Nigeria.
+The flats have been listed by estate agents who can be contacted using the contact information provided for each flat / apartment listing.
 The list can be filtered by price, furnishing and recency.

 Lagos is a port and the most populous city in Nigeria.
 It is the second fastest-growing city in Africa and the seventh in the world.
 The population of Lagos according to the Lagos State Government, was 17.5 million.
 These figures are however disputed by the Nigerian Government and judged unreliable by the National Population Commission of Nigeria.
 The latest reports estimate the population at 21 million, making Lagos the largest city in Africa.

 Lagos is a metropolitan area which originated on islands separated by creeks, such as Lagos Island, fringing the southwest mouth of Lagos Lagoon while protected from the Atlantic Ocean by long sand spits such as Bar Beach, which stretch up to 100 kilometres (62 miles) east and west of the mouth.
 From the beginning, Lagos has expanded on the mainland west of the lagoon and the conurbation, including Ikeja (which is the capital of Lagos) and Agege, now reaches more than 40 kilometres (25 miles) north-west of Lagos Island.
 Some suburbs include Ikorodu, Epe and Badagry, and more local councils have recently been created, bringing the total number of local governments in Lagos to 57.